What needed to change

 Kadycla, a secondary breast cancer drug shown to extend life on average by an extra six months, with some women able to live for years on it, was not available in Scotland.
 We needed to make sure this treatment option for women with HER2 positive secondary breast cancer was made available in Scotland.

 Breast Cancer Now teamed up with four Scottish mums; Lesley Stephen, Alison Tait, Lesley Graham and Anne MacLean-Chang.
 Together we launched a petition asking the drug’s manufacture, Roche and the Scottish Medicine Consortium (SMC) to unlock Kadcyla for Scottish patients.

 In just six days, 13,196 of you signed our petition.

-On Monday 10 April 2017 the SMC announced a landmark decision to make the revolutionary breast cancer drug, Kadcyla, routinely available on Scotland’s NHS.
-The decision will transform treatment options for women with HER2 positive secondary breast cancer in Scotland.
+On Monday 10 April 2017, the SMC announced a landmark decision to make the revolutionary cancer drug available on Scotland’s NHS.
+Your support will help around 118 women a year in Scotland benefit from Kadcyla.
+Thank you for helping to transform treatment options for women with HER2 positive breast cancer in Scotland.